|The Green Papers|

 Council Bill 2020 Elections from the DC Board of Elections.

-Due to the COVID-19 virus, a 25 April to 21 May on-line election of the National Convention District Delegate slates (the individuals who will attend the National Convention) replaces the 18 April in-person pre-primary caucus.
+Due to COVID-19, a 25 April to 21 May on-line election of the National Convention District Delegate slates (the individuals who will attend the National Convention) replaced the 18 April in-person pre-primary caucus.
 Results of the slating will be available on 28 May.
 The number of delegates that each candidate receives is still determined by the 2 June Primary.

 Saturday 25 April - Thursday 21 May 2020: Pre-primary Caucus.
 Call to order at 10am EDT, Adjournment at 2 pm EDT.